Healthdirect Free Australian health advice you can count on.

 What jobs can assistance dogs do?

-Some assistance dogs are taught more than 50 tasks.
-The training for each dog is unique, and depends on the personality of the dog and the type of tasks that will suit the needs of their future owner, who is known as their handler.
+The training for each dog is unique.
+It depends on the personality of the dog and the type of tasks needed by their owner.

 • opening and closing doors, drawers and fridges